OfqualGovUK/ofqual-recognition-citizen-api/README.md

 }
 ```

-#### Setting Descriptions
+### Setting Details

-- `TestSettings:RegistryEndpoint`
+- **`TestSettings:RegistryEndpoint`**
-  The container registry URL where the database image is hosted (e.g., Docker Hub, AWS ECR, Azure Container Registry).
+  The container registry URL where the database image is stored (e.g., Docker Hub, AWS ECR).

-- `TestSettings:ImagePath`
+- **`TestSettings:ImagePath`**
-  The image path (repository name) for the test database container.
-It will be combined with the registry to pull the full image.
+  The repository path for the test database image.
+Combined with the registry URL to pull the image.

-- `TestSettings:RegistryUsername`
+- **`TestSettings:RegistryUsername`**
-  Username for authenticating with the container registry.
+  Username for accessing the container registry.

-- `TestSettings:RegistryPassword`
+- **`TestSettings:RegistryPassword`**
-  Password or token used for authenticating with the container registry.
+  Password or token for authenticating with the container registry.

-- `TestSettings:SqlUsername`
+- **`TestSettings:SqlUsername`**
-  The username used to connect to the SQL Server running in the test container.
+  SQL Server username for connecting to the test database container.

-- `TestSettings:SqlPassword`
+- **`TestSettings:SqlPassword`**
-  The password associated with the SQL user.
+  Corresponding password for the SQL user.

-- `TestSettings:DatabaseName`
+- **`TestSettings:DatabaseName`**
-   The name of the database to be created or used in the test container.
+   The name of the test database to be created or accessed during integration tests.

-> These settings are used only for **automated integration tests** and should not be applied to production configurations.
-They can be overridden via environment variables in CI/CD pipelines using the format: `TestSettings__YourCustomVariable`.
+> These settings support the test environment and can be overridden in CI/CD using environment variables (e.g., `TestSettings__DatabaseName`).